"

 Enhancing or Undermining Verbal Messages

 Nonverbal cues often work in tandem with verbal messages to clarify or reinforce meaning (Stoica, 2024).
-People asses a speaker as sincere when their nonverbal cues—like tone, gestures, or facial expressions—match what they are saying emotionally.
-For example, saying, “I’m excited to work on this project” while smiling and maintaining enthusiastic eye contact is considered congruent verbal and nonverbal behavior.
+People assess a speaker as sincere when their nonverbal cues—like tone, gestures, or facial expressions—match what they are saying emotionally.
+For example, saying “I’m excited to work on this project” while smiling and maintaining enthusiastic eye contact is considered congruent verbal and nonverbal behavior.
 Nonverbal cues also act as reinforcement when they complement messages to offer a visual match to the verbal message, such as pointing while giving directions.

 However, when nonverbal cues contradict verbal messages, they can undermine the message.
 Examples such as saying “I’m not upset” while crossing your arms and avoiding eye contact can lead to confusion or mistrust.
 Undermining nonverbal communication can also be unintentional, like the change in vocalics and facial expression that comes along with lying.
 An example of this is the fluctuation in tone and uneasy smile that might accompany telling someone that they look nice in their new outfit, betraying your true feeling that they do not, and undermining the compliment.